productdevbook/ceviz/README.md

 ## CI/CD Integration

-Viper exits with code 1 if critical issues are found, making it perfect for CI/CD:
+Ceviz exits with code 1 if critical issues are found, making it perfect for CI/CD:

 ```yaml
 # GitHub Actions